aravindanirudh/fullstack-ecommerce-website-tutorial-compiletab/readme.md

 - Every page will have its own unique URL like /home, /products, /cart
 - Traditionally, browser requests data from server and performs full page reload for each route
 - But in client side routing, each route is handled in browser rather than server, making the website faster
-- Till 50:34 in the video, only new concept learned from the video is in SearchBar.jsx
+- Till 50:34 in the video, only new concept learned from the video is in SearchBar.jsx (search bar feature)
+- This comment is made at timestamp 2:15:00 into the tutorial.
+Do not even bother to learn or spend time learning component structure and stuff.
+Learn the logic behind everything so it can be modofied and implemented in another project.
+Main learning points were the cart slide menu feature, mobile menu slide feature, search bar feature, sliding images in New Arrivals section till now